VVolkov833/posts-by-query/README.md

 # FCP Posts by Search Query

-Easy pick and add a list of relevant posts to particular pages with a search query or exact list of posts.
-Implement with the shortcode.
+Implement a list of relevant posts to particular pages with a search query or exact list of posts.
+Easy pick and add.

 ## Features

+* Prints the list of relevant posts by search query
+* Layouts and styling variants
 * Simple and flexible inteface for picking posts
 * Apply to any post / page / custom post-type
-* Layouts and styling variants
 * Implement with the \[fcppbk\] shortcode
 * It minifies the css before printing